 This may seem like common sense, but sadly, it often is not.
 Somehow, there are people out there who think if they simply speak louder, people will magically be able to understand English.
 If only that were true!
-If you’re interacting with someone who doesn’t speak English, or whose English is limited, be as polite as possible.
+If you’re interacting with someone who doesn’t speak English, or who do not speak English fluently, be as polite as possible.
 It really is the best way to successfully communicate.
+Despite the grammar rules.
 Smile, say ‘thank you’ often, and keep your voice down.
 And most importantly …

 5. Be patient!